 Numerous paths throughout the park

-There’s no shade on the exposed, dry mountain and the sun beats down on us; only fifteen minutes into our hike, we’re slurping water.
-As we walk along the gravel-lined paths, we can’t help but appreciate not only the devastation of forest fires but also nature’s ability to rebuild instead.
-CharrThe charred remains sprinkle the mountainside, peaking out from behind the green new growth.
-Bushes and grass are in abundance, lining the paths; the trees, while still small, are thriving.
+There was no shade on the exposed, dry mountain and the sun beat down relentlessly.
+Within fifteen minutes we were already slurping water.
+As we walked along the gravel-lined paths, we appreciated not only the devastation of the Okanagan Mountain Fire but also nature’s ability to rebuild instead.
+The charred tree remains sprinkled the mountainside and peaked out from behind the green, new growth.
+Bushes and grass were in abundance and lined the paths; the small trees were thriving.

 Discovering the stunning view

-The firepit and rocky chairs
+A firepit and rocky chairs

-When we’re doing resting we make our way back to the trail and come upon a firepit and chairs, all constructed out of rocks.
-The chairs are uncomfortable, but the firepit sits on the edge of the cliff and offers, if possible, even better views.
-There’s charred wood in the firepit and we can’t help but imagine how wonderful it would be to spend an evening here as the sun goes down.
+When we were done resting we found a firepit and chairs, all constructed out of rocks.
+The chairs were uncomfortable but the firepit sat on the edge of the cliff and offered, if possible, even better views of the Okanagan Valley.
+There was charred wood in the firepit and we imagined how wonderful it would be to spend an evening here at sunset.
+Just not during peak fire season!

-Information & Trailhead Location
+Information & trailhead location

-Johns Family Nature Conservancy is a great, family friendly hike for all ages.
-The original trails are extremely well maintained and there’s an outhouse, making this a great place to spend an afternoon.
+Johns Family Nature Conservancy is a great family friendly hike for all ages.
+The original trails are extremely well maintained and there’s an outhouse which makes this a great place to spend an afternoon.
 The steep section requires careful attention as it would be very easy to fall.
 The area is also popular with rock climbers.

-|Notes||Bring plenty of water and wear lots of sunscreen, as there’s little shade.
+|Notes||Bring plenty of water and wear lots of sunscreen as there’s little shade.
 The road up is riddled with huge potholes.|